QuantumSpinozist/quantumspinozist.github.io/README.md

 ## Miscellaneous

-### The Bean Problem - A probabalistic Shower Thought
+### The Bean Problem - A probabilistic Shower Thought
 This is perhaps a rather strange entry but i recently stumbled upon a little exercise in probability theory while cooking.
 [read more](bean_problem.md)